First-Year Entrants with Advanced Standing

 Students may use a total of eight courses and exams combined towards their Hampshire degree with the following restrictions:

 Courses must be full academic courses taken at a regionally accredited college or university, evidenced by a college transcript, and graded C or better.
 Eligible exams include Advanced Placement (AP) exams with scores of 4 or 5 and International Baccalaureate (IB) Higher-Level exams with scores of 5 or higher.
 The courses described above may be used either for Division I electives, in Division II or a combination of both.
-The exams described above may only be used for up to three Division I electives in Division I. Advanced standing may not be used for distribution requirements in Division I with the exception of a language course which may be used to satisfy the CHL distribution.
+The exams described above may only be used for up to three Division I electives in Division I.

 Students complete the first year requirements along with their entering cohort according to the guidelines in Division I. They should consult with their advisor and contact the Division I dean in CASA for approval to use advanced standing in Division I at the end of their first year of enrollment after the evaluations and any Five College grades for all seven courses have been recorded.
 Final approval from the Division I Dean is required to make advanced standing available for selection in Division I forms on TheHub.
 Hampshire and Five College courses that are not used to complete Division I requirements may be included in Division II with committee approval.